schorschii/OCO-Server/docs/OS-Installation.md

 - Add the OCO agent setup to the Windows sources for automatic installation.
   - Insert the setup `.exe` into `/srv/smb/images/Windows10/sources/$OEM$/$$/Setup/Files`.
   - Create the post-installation script `/srv/smb/images/Windows10/sources/$OEM$/$$/Setup/Scripts/SetupComplete.cmd` from the example file [examples/SetupComplete.cmd](examples/SetupComplete.cmd).
+  - Adjust the server address and agent key in `oco-agent-setup.inf`.

 More information can be found in the official wimboot documentation: https://ipxe.org/howto/winpe